mitmath/18303/README.md

 Example: pressure waves in a fluid or gas.
 In this case, u=P (pressure), **v** is a velocity, a=1/ρ (ρ is density), and b=K (bulk modulus: dP=-KdV/V, relating change in pressure dP to fractional change in volume dV/V).
 Again this gives a wave equation, with a conserved kinetic+potential energy ∫(ρ|**v**|2+P2/K).

+### Lecture 22: October 28

-Briefly mentioned the case of Maxwell's equation in vacuum (which you already proved is anti-Hermitian in homework) and gave the corresponding energy density in the EM fields.
+Continued notes from last lecture: Considered the case of Maxwell's equation in vacuum (which you already proved is anti-Hermitian in homework) and gave the corresponding energy density in the EM fields.
 Mentioned the case of Schrodinger's equation in quantum mechanics, where we only have one time derivative, and the conserved norm is interpreted as conservation of probability.
 The other cases in the notes are more complicated.

-### Lecture 25: November 9

 **Traveling waves: D'Alembert's solution**.
 Considered the 1d scalar wave equation c2∂2u/∂x2\=∂2u/∂t2 on an infinite domain with a constant coefficient c.
 Showed that any f(x) gives possible solutions u(x,t)=f(x±ct).
 This is called D'Alembert's solution, and describes the function f(x) "moving" to the left or right with speed c.
 That is, wave equations have travelling solutions, and the constant c can be interpreted as the speed of these solutions.
 Adding a hard wall (Dirichlet boundary) is equivalent to looking for an odd solution f(x±ct)−f(−x±ct), which gives an _inverted reflection_ off the wall.
 (Neumann boundary conditions correspond to even solutions and give non-inverted reflections.)
 If we have two Dirichlet boundaries, as in a finite stretched string, then we obtain an infinite sequence of inverted reflections which we can write as an infinite series.